Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Introduction

 The mode of communications and associated technologies are crucially important to provide reliable connectivity during disaster management.
 It has already been studied that the massive increase in data traffic, high data rate requirements and energy demands are extremely challenging for the practical implementation of 6G IoT networks \cite{9698203}.
-To cater these requirements, one of the promising 6G technologies is non-orthogonal multiple access (NOMA), known for its higher spectral efficiency (SE) than conventional schemes employing orthogonal multiple access (OMA).
-Furthermore, its successive interference cancellation (SIC) feature, which is implemented at the receiver to mitigate interference, supports multiple users at the same time-frequency resource \cite{NOMA1}.
-In addition, it also reduces the issue of low latency in existing OMA based 5G technologies.
-There have been also recent advances in multiple access approaches such as in NOMA based multicast systems \cite{hu2022}, index modulation based reconfigurable intelligent surfaces-aided multiple access \cite{singh2023} and rate splitting multiple access (RSMA) \cite{RSMA1}.
-Nevertheless, the roadmap of NOMA has already been prepared by technical organizations, such as the 3$^{\text{rd}}$ Generation Partnership Project (3GPP) \cite{NOMA2}.
-Motivated by the applications of NOMA and UAVs in 6G, we study a NOMA-based UAV-assisted IoT network in this paper as a disaster management solution.
+To cater these requirements, one of the promising 6G technologies is non-orthogonal multiple access (NOMA), known for its higher spectral efficiency (SE), enhanced connectivity, higher cell-edge throughput, and reduction in transmission latency than conventional schemes employing orthogonal multiple access (OMA).
+Also, NOMA based transmission systems including UAVs are recently emerging as promising solutions for resource allocation and disaster management \cite{CSI1}.
+Motivated by the applications of NOMA in 6G and UAV-enabled networks, we study a NOMA-based UAV-assisted IoT network in this paper as a disaster management solution.

 However, NOMA systems are associated with the trade-off problem between SE and energy efficiency (EE).
 The increased energy requirement is already a challenge in 6G networks due to the rapid rise in data traffic, network capacity and high frequency band operation \cite{green1}.
 Furthermore, the additional computational load to support ubiquitous intelligence envisioned in 6G requires high energy consuming machine learning (ML) algorithms.
 Therefore, green computing and communications are now emerging as potential solutions to reduce energy consumption \cite{green2}.
 Energy-efficient computing and communication models for green networks are not only helpful to reduce electricity cost but also lead towards a sustainable system suited to future environment goals by balancing demand and supply of energy.
+EE of relay-based IoT networks and battery-powered devices, such as UAVs, in NOMA systems is being analysed in existing literature \cite{comment4b}.
+This paper particularly aims to propose a green and sustainable NOMA based UAV-assisted IoT network specifically designed for disaster management.
+In particular, we study the EE maximization problem of a NOMA-based IoT network including UAVs to provide ubiquitous coverage during a disaster situation.
+The main contributions of the paper are as follows: